Schillerhaus

 Are there guided tours?

-Guided tours may be available; it’s best to check the official website for details and scheduling.
+Guided tours may be available, providing deeper insights into Schiller’s life and works.
+Consult the official website for details on scheduling and availability.

 What’s the best time to visit?